 Omaha has a variety of fine dining restaurants that make date night a cinch.
 If you’re looking for a new romantic Omaha restaurant to try, this list is a good start!

-Update: This post was first published in 2019 and has been updated in December 2020 to reflect closure of The Grey Plume.
+Update: This post was first published in 2019 and has been updated in July 2022 to reflect current closures.

 I’ve divided the list into distinct regions of Omaha: Downtown/Old Market; Midtown Omaha; West Omaha; and North Omaha.
 Am I missing a good one?
 Leave a comment and let me know!